Baxter or Le Blond Baxter - How can you tell the Difference?

 Checking the size of the print, if it has been trimmed it is most probably a LBB (but a genuine Baxter could have been cut a little shorter so not 100%)

 Lack of colour to eyes, cheeks and lips (this only a guide as a faded Baxter can have exactly the same traits and fully finished LBB, as mentioned above, would be so coloured)

-No gloss finish (Fully finished LBB do have this gloss but omitted on most of the other examples but many Baxter examples are exactly the same or never had a gloss finish in the first place)
+No gloss finish (Fully finished LBB's do have this gloss but it is omitted on most of the examples but many Baxter examples are exactly the same or never had a gloss finish in the first place)

 The Baxter Times, also in the 1920's, suggested feeling the quality of the paper, (yes! true a lot of LBB feel on quite thin paper but I don't know this is true for all and what happens if they are mounted on anything).